zulip/zulip/help/include/how-to-invite-users-to-join.md

 {start_tabs}
 {tab|require-invitations}

-1. Configure [allowed authentication methods](/help/configure-authentication-methods).
-By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, GitLab, and Apple.
-Users can [log in with any allowed authentication method][logging-in], regardless of how they signed up.
+1. [Configure allowed authentication methods](/help/configure-authentication-methods).
+Zulip offers a variety of authentication methods, including email/password, Google, GitHub, GitLab, Apple, LDAP and [SAML](/help/saml-authentication).
+Users can [log in][logging-in] with any allowed authentication method, regardless of how they signed up.

-1. Invite users by [sending email invitations][email-invitations] or sharing a [reusable invite link][invitation-links].
+1. Invite users by [sending email invitations][email-invitations] or sharing a [reusable invitation link][invitation-links].

 {tab|allow-anyone-to-join}